mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 ---
 layout: page
-title: Flexible boxes (preview)
+title: Flexible boxes
 parent: rcss
 next: user_interface
 ---

-Flexible box (flexbox) layout is made for laying out items along a single direction.
+Flexible box (flexbox) layout is made for placing items along a single direction.
 It allows flexible sizing of items, both shrinking to avoid overflow as well as growing to fill the container.
 Both horizontal and vertical alignment can be controlled.
 Together, these properties make this layout scheme powerful for many types of user interfaces.

 RmlUi generally follows the [CSS Flexible Box specification](https://drafts.csswg.org/css-flexbox/), although there are some smaller differences.
 There are many resources on how to write flexbox layout in CSS on the web, see eg. a [flexbox introduction at MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) and an illustrated overview of the [flexbox properties at CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).